stride3d/stride-docs/en/manual/scenes/prefabs/prefab-models.md

 ## Drawbacks

-* **Prefab models are only models** - they do not inherit things such as lights, colliders or components.
-For example, if you have a prefab comprising two models with physics components, the prefab model creates a single model from the two models and ignores the physics components.
-If you need to add components to a prefab model, add them to the prefab model itself.
+* **Prefab models can only be a model** - they do not inherit things such as lights, colliders or components.
-* **Prefab models don't expose materials** - this means you can't view or edit them in the prefab model asset, or in model components that use the prefab model.
+* **Prefab models don't expose materials** - this means you can't view or edit them in a scene.

 ## Create a prefab model